6. Character vectors#

 ## [1] TRUE

-In particular, there is a pattern occurrence starting at the 3th code point of the 2nd string in x.
-Moreover, the last string has no pattern match (denoted with -1).
+In particular, there is a pattern occurrence starting at the third code point of the second string in x.
+Moreover, the last string has no pattern match, which is denoted by -1.

 The match.length attribute is generally more informative when searching with regular expressions.